everard/rosewm/README.md

 Shortcut type is an array of 5 keysyms.
 Each keysym is represented by a 32-bit unsigned integer value packed into array of bytes, starting from value's least significant byte, all the way up to the most significant byte.

+If the first keysym in a shortcut has value `0`, then this value is replaced by the leader's keysym.

 ## KEYBOARD LAYOUTS
 Keyboard layouts are configured with a simple text file which contains